Are you the proud owner of a German Shepherd puppy? If so, you’ve just added a beautiful new member to your family!

-Before you can understand how to train a German Shepherd puppy, you first need to understand the breed.
+Before you can understand the basics of training a German Shepherd puppy, you first need to understand the breed.

 One of the things that probably drew you to the breed was its majestic beauty.
 And while German Shepherds are beautiful animals, their value goes far beyond their appearance.

 German Shepherds rank as one of the top three most intelligent dog breeds.